 When you begin to feel that this dizzyingly high road is going to drive you into the clouds, the pretty mountainside village of Fiss appears.
 Within Fiss, the Schlosshotel Fiss is the best five-star luxury hotel and it has an incredible location right on the edge of the slope.

 The button lift which takes skiers up the closest slope is within meters of the hotel’s fencing and you can ski down to the main gondolas in seconds.
 Go for a swim in their infinity pool and skiers whisk past you.
 You can almost feel the snow spray from the skis as you swim up-and-down.

 To get to the slopes you simply need to head into the lift from the ski room that’s connected to the hotel.
 When the lift doors open you can ski right out onto the slope.
 Ridiculously good and crucially for me, you never need to carry your heavy skis or walk any distance in your ski boots.

 Style & Character

-Rooms are immaculate, large and recently refurbished, with exquisite furnishings and flint coloured tiling in the bathrooms.
+Rooms are immaculate, large and recently refurbished, with exquisite furnishings and flint colored tiling in the bathrooms.
 Pinewood floors, doors & cupboards are offset by white sheets and cream rugs.
-In our room there was a main bed, a large sofa in front of a TV, a desk and a separate room with sliding doors and two extra beds.
-The highlight was the bathroom, which had an enormous worksurface, a double sink and a glass wall with pine doors which opened and shut to join the two rooms up.
+In our room, there was a main bed, a large sofa in front of a TV, a desk, and a separate room with sliding doors and two extra beds.
+The highlight was the bathroom, which had an enormous worksurface, a double sink, and a glass wall with pine doors that opened and shut to join the two rooms up.
 It was a very clever design and made the space very fun.